Neighborhood Grants Committee Of

 Grant applications will be reviewed by a committee of OMHS members and elected officers chosen by the OMHS Executive Board.
 The members of the OMHS Neighborhood Grants Committee are:

-The grants will range from $250 -$2,500.
+Typically, several grants are awarded each cycle..
 Grants will be awarded to fund a maximum of 75% of a project’s cost.
 Only complete applications will be reviewed by the Committee.

 All property owners and residents in the Mill Hill neighborhood are eligible for membership.
 Annual membership dues are $10 and must be paid by the deadline in the OMHS bylaws or as extended by the OMHS.
 Members of the OMHS Neighborhood Grant Committee, the OMHS Executive Board, the OMHS Board of Trustees and members of their respective households are not eligible to apply for grants.